harryoooooooooo/discordsticker/README.md

 ## Usage

-By default the program uses the bot token in the file `token`, and reads the stickers in `resources/`.
+By default the program uses the bot token in the file `config.json`, and reads the stickers in `resources/`.
+See `config.json.example` for the supported configs.

 Stickers are placed under `resources/`.
 Sub-directories are acceptable but not recommended;